jdersch/cpus-pdp8/README.md

 Running on real hardware:
 -------------------------
-A tool like Dave Gesswein's DUMPREST (ftp://ftp.pdp8online.com/software/dumprest/) can be used to write out the tss8_rk_lcm.dsk file to a real RK05 pack.
+A tool like David Gesswein's DUMPREST (ftp://ftp.pdp8online.com/software/dumprest/) can be used to write out the tss8_rk_lcm.dsk file to a real RK05 pack.
 The initial bootstrap (tss8_lcm2/boot.lst) must be toggled into the front panel and started at address 200.
 This will bring INIT into core and execute it.

 As long as core is intact, subsequent reboots can be accomplished by restarting the PDP-8 at address 3053.
 Ensure that AC, IF, and DF are initialized to zero before restarting.